rackerlabs/docs-developer-blog/_posts/2018-08-06-making-app-password-changes-easier.md

 localadmin_password=defaultWeForgotToChange
 ```

-## Credential usage
+### Credential usage

-Good practice has a file **ACL** that protects **awa.conf** from anyone.
+A good practice is to have a file, **ACL**, that protects **awa.conf** from everyone.
 This configuration file has the required credentials to connect to two other services and contains the initial login password to be used.

-## Challenge or difficulty

-When we need to change the password (due to a hacker compromise, former employee departure, policy directs yearly change, and so on), the following actions are required:
+The challenge with the preceding practice is this: When we need to change the password (due to a hacker compromise, former employee departure, policy directs yearly change, and so on), the following actions are required:

 1. Shutdown all running instances (entire cluster).
 1. Change password on remote service.